charlesdaniels/toolchest/doc/realpath.rst

 management utility and coreutils should run on a minimal POSIX system without root access (eg. we may not call into the package manager to install realpath).

-Further, ``realpath`` is not part of the POSIX specification, and may not even be available on all systems (the availability of realpath on say, Solaris or AIX is questionable).
+Further, ``realpath`` and ``readlink`` are not part of the POSIX specification (to my knowledge), and may not even be available on all systems (the availability of realpath on say, Solaris or AIX is questionable).

 The Solution
 ============